 Some of these exercises are especially useful if you work out at home or in a park where you have a more limited range of exercises available to you.

 Your training partner should be someone who inspires you.
 They should be encouraging and supportive, and of course, it’s a two-way street.
 They’ll probably be grateful to receive the same treatment from you, and you’ll feel good about helping motivate them!

-When you’re having a rough day and don’t feel like exercising, a training partner can be the motivation you need to just get on and do it.
-Consistency with your workout program is crucial in terms of progress towards your health and fitness goals.
+When you’re having a rough day and don’t feel like exercising, a training partner can be the motivation you need to keep showing up.
+Contrary to popular belief, consistency in a workout programme is far more important than intensity in driving progress towards your health and fitness goals.
 Your workout buddy can help you avoid missing sessions and keep you on track.

 For the times you do start to get off-track, their encouragement and support can help steer you back in the direction you want to go.